lul29/Phys212/week-9-rc-circuits-and-magnetism/check-your-understanding-week-9.md

 <lrn-math>
 \vec{B}_{current\;segment}=\frac{\mu_0}{4\pi}\frac{I\Delta\vec{s}\cross\hat r}{r^2} </lrn-math>

-It is very worthwhile to do a compare/contrast Biot-Savard and Coulomb laws.
+It is very worthwhile to do a compare/contrast of Biot-Savard and Coulomb laws.

 * The SI unit of the magnetic field (denoted B) is the Tesla.
 1 T is 1 Newton per ampere per meter.
 This is better than the electric field who was never given its own unit.
 Remember that we used alternatively Newton over Coulomb (N/C) or Volt over meter (V/m) for the unit of the E field.
-* We have new fundamental constant of nature with magnetism called the permeability constant <lrn-math>\mu_0 = 4\pi \times 10^{-7}\; T\;m/A </lrn-math>.
+* We have a new fundamental constant of nature with magnetism called the permeability constant <lrn-math>\mu_0 = 4\pi \times 10^{-7}\; T\;m/A </lrn-math>.
 Looks very similar, in name and notation, to the permittivity constant of electricity ( <lrn-math>\epsilon_0 </lrn-math>) but it appears in the numerator not the denominator.
 * Both laws depends on the inverse squared of the distance, <lrn-math> 1/r^2 </lrn-math>.
-* Coulomb's law only depended on the charge.
+* Coulomb's law only depends on the charge.
 Biot-Savard depends on the charge and on the velocity.
 The magnetic field is zero if the electric charge is not moving.
 * The direction is the most difficult part of the equation.
 The direction of Coulomb's law was radial <lrn-math> \hat r </lrn-math>.
 The direction of Biot-Savard law is given by the cross-product of velocity <lrn-math>\vec{v} </lrn-math> and <lrn-math> \hat r </lrn-math>.
 Or by the cross-product of the direction of the wire segment (in direction of current) and <lrn-math> \hat r </lrn-math>.

 ### Direction of magnetic field a